patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 #### Select lists
 Use a [select list](/components/select/design-guidelines) to enable users to select one or more options from a list of options.
 Select lists can be configured to enable users to select one option (single select) or multiple options (multi-select) depending on the use case.
 Use a select list when you have more than 5 options to present to a user.

+Learn more about data input variations in the [data input design guidelines](/components/select/design-guidelines).

 #### Data input arrangement
 Arrange radio buttons and checkboxes vertically or horizontally depending on space considerations.
 We suggest the following: